MrFoxSQL/SQLCDC2EventHub/README.md

 (2) Open the solution in Visual Studio (2015)

-(3) Edit the "app.config" file...
+(3) Add a new file App.local.config and update those settings.
+Your secrets wonts be save to source control as this file is .gitignored.

 - ExecutionControl - 1 = run continuously, 0 = run once then exit
 - ExecutionControlSleepMs - milliseconds sleep between each iteration when program is set to run continuously
-- DataTableName - the name of the source SQL Server table in "owner.table" format
+- DataTableName - the name of the source SQL Server table in "owner.table" format.
+Can be more than one table "owner.table, owner.table2".
 - SQLBatchSize - the number of SQL CDC change rows to bundle into a single JSON Event Hub message
 - sqlDatabaseConnectionString - the connection string for the source SQL Server
 - Microsoft.ServiceBus.EventHubToUse - the name of the target Azure Event Hub